Let’s divorce!

 “More divorces are a good sign for the economy.”

-Loosely, it implies that people are more financially independent and career-driven, and as there is no problematic spouse holding them back domestically, they are more productive at work.
+Loosely, it implies that people are more financially independent and career-driven, and as no problematic spouse is holding them back domestically, they are more productive at work.

 And Indian society needs to understand that divorce is not the end of a happy marriage but an escape from a bad marriage.
 In the end, it results in two happy individuals rather than one miserable couple.

-Alright, now, my answer to the question which my male friend asked me to do: to do something for reducing the divorce rate in society.
+Alright, now, my answer to the question which my male friend asked me to do: to do something to reduce the divorce rate in society.
 I replied, “Unfortunately I am sorry, I cannot do that.
-Because when we work towards gender equality and women’s empowerment, it is very natural that women do get the awareness of their rights and also about the different hidden patriarchal inequalities in the form of marriage, so they do break it up.
+When we work towards gender equality and women’s empowerment, it is very natural for women to get the awareness of their rights and also about the different hidden patriarchal inequalities in the form of marriage, so they do break it up.
 So, our divorce rates may increase in the coming years.
 I would consider it an achievement if we have more divorces leading to more ‘happy, productive, and empowered women’ than a whole lot of frustrated and unproductive women!
 The man who advised me would have thought, “Here is another feminist, spoiling societal values!”

 And one thing I have decided to do with such people is to say “Let’s divorce”!

-Yes, it is time to divorce all that unnecessary b*** s*** rules of society which has been preventing a woman from flourishing.
+Yes, it is time to divorce all those unnecessary b*** s*** rules of society that have been preventing a woman from flourishing.

-It is time to divorce all the patriarchal notions and unwritten rules which stigmatize the choice of being single.
+It is time to divorce all the patriarchal notions and unwritten rules that stigmatize the choice of being single.

-It is time to divorce all the legal/ religious system which denies a woman from deciding who she wants to marry or live with.
+It is time to divorce all the legal/ religious system that denies a woman from deciding who she wants to marry or live with.

 It is time to divorce all those forces that consider a woman lesser!